boundary/boundary-event-plugins/nagios/README.md

 ### A Note on Nagios Installation File Layout and Permissions
 * A typical Nagios installation defines a unix user nagios and a unix group nagcmd to assign user and group file permissions.
 Other access is not usually enabled.
-The instructions that follow provide explicity commands to ensure that the owner and groups are set correctly, along with permssions.
-If you installation uses different user names and/or groups subsitute the appropriate values in the commands below.
+The instructions that follow provide explicit commands to ensure that the owner and groups are set correctly, along with permssions.
+If your installation uses different user names and/or groups subsitute the appropriate values in the commands below.
 * The typical location to install Nagios in the file system is `/usr/local/nagios`.
 Should your installation be installed in another location please subsitute the correct path for `/usr/local/nagios` in the commands below.